-4.1.
+4.4.
 Revenue and Expenditures

 California Government Code Section 65007 (A) defines the requirements to demonstrate annual progress toward achieving a 200-year level of protection.
 Section (2) (A) states, "Revenues that are sufficient to fund each year of the project schedule developed in paragraph (1) have been identified and, in any given year and consistent with that schedule, at least 90 percent of the revenues scheduled to be received by that year have been appropriated and are currently being expended."
 The projected revenue and expenditures for both locally-led and federal project as presented in the 2016 Adequate Progress Report are shown in Table 4a.
-The actual federal, State, and local revenues and expenditures for State/WSAFCA fiscal year 2016-17 are shown in Table 4b.
-These tables reflect changes in the total Southport Project cost estimate and a one-year delay in securing planned federal appropriations.
-Both tables 4a and 4b include local expenditures for operations, maintenance and capital projects currently being advanced that are not directly related to the 200-year project.
+The projected federal, State, and local revenues and expenditures for State/WSAFCA fiscal year 2016-17 from the 2017 AAPR are shown in Table 4b.
+The actual federal, State, and local revenues and expenditures for State/WSAFCA fiscal year 2017-18 are shown in Table 4c.
+These tables reflect changes in the total Southport Project cost.
+Tables 4a, 4b and 4c include local expenditures for operations, maintenance and capital projects that are being advanced, but not directly related to the 200-year project.